goodeggs/bites/src/documents/posts/2014-09-29-server-side-responsive-express-varnish.html.md

   url: "http://bytes.goodeggs.com/post/server-side-responsive-express-varnish"
 ---

 Conversations about responsive design often focus on the browser: media queries, grids, and the like, but there's more!
-A great experience on all manner of consumer-grade doo-dads demands some work on the server.
+Creating a great experience on all sorts of consumer-grade doo-dads demands some work on the server.

-For example, shoppers with full-sized computers don't want all their grocery aisles hidden behind a hamburger menu.
-The markup to generate the desktop navigation is different enough from the mobile hamburger that using media queries would be a stretch (heh, get it?).
+On Good Eggs, shoppers with full-sized computers don't want all their grocery aisles hidden behind a collapsible menu.
+The markup to generate the desktop navigation is different enough from the mobile navigation that using media queries would be a stretch (heh, get it?).
 By trimming the more complicated desktop markup from the mobile response, we save precious page weight for a faster load time.

-Here's how we send different responses to different devices while maximizing cache hits.
-Let's take a journey along the request-response cycle:
+Let's take a journey along the request-response cycle to illustrate how we send different responses to different devices while maximizing cache hits:

 ![Flow Diagram](/images/posts/server-side-responsive-express-varnish/flow.jpg)
 <!-- more -->

 ## Request

-Browsers send requests to a [varnish](https://www.varnish-cache.org/) cache server ([Fastly](https://www.fastly.com/) has worked great).
+Browsers send requests to a [varnish](https://www.varnish-cache.org/) cache server ([Fastly](https://www.fastly.com/) has worked great for us).
 All requests come with a User-Agent header that hints at the shopper's device.

 iPhone 5 sends something like: